 The interior of the DRC contains several dangerous animals that people should try to avoid at all costs.

-- Hippopotamus – Despite being an herbivore, the hippo can easily kill a person.
+Hippopotamus – Despite being an herbivore, the hippo can easily kill a person.
 It is big, aggressive, and quick, both in and out of the water.
 It is believed that they are responsible for hundreds of deaths every year.

-- Nile Crocodile – Lurking within almost every major river system of Africa, the Nile crocodile is a large and fearsome predator with the occasional penchant to attack humans who accidentally stumble into its territory.
+Nile Crocodile – Lurking within almost every major river system of Africa, the Nile crocodile is a large and fearsome predator with the occasional penchant to attack humans who accidentally stumble into its territory.
 These reptiles are sometimes known to grab fishers in their boats.

-- Puff Adder – These dangerous snakes live around the north and east fringes of the Congo.
+Puff Adder – These dangerous snakes live around the north and eastern fringes of the Congo.
 Due to their camouflaged colors, wide distribution, and toxic venom, it’s estimated that the puff adder is responsible for more bites than any other snake in Africa.
 There is always the danger of someone accidentally stepping on them as they lie in the dirt.

-- Black Mamba – Named for its inky black mouth, the black mamba is one of the largest and deadliest snakes in all of Africa.
+Black Mamba – Named for its inky black mouth, the black mamba is one of the largest and deadliest snakes in all of Africa.
 The potent mixture of neurotoxins will directly attack the nervous system.
 The death rate is quite high in untreated cases.

 Endangered Animals in the Democratic Republic of Congo